eudaimyst/turn-based-pattern-toy-models/docs/METHOD.md

 The human contributor found the idea compelling and pursued it further, but **all subsequent direction, selection, approval, and scope decisions were human-led**.

-[Human in the loop: Here I am inserting output *from the originating context* when asked how the concept originated for the purpose of this document.
-In order to provide clarity that this is not AI conceptualised:
- ]

 ---

 ## 2. Human Steering and Boundary Setting